Macumbafeh/GridStatusKalecgos/README.md

 # GridStatusKalecgos
 WoW addon: Fork of GridStatusKalecgos ver.
 0.1 addon.

+Changes to original:
+- 10 sec threshold time to change curse color was made adjustable with a slider.